DPlugins-Archive/sandbox-free/readme.txt

 Oxyrealm Sandbox is an isolated environment for Oxygen Builder plugin.

-Any change you made to Oxygen Builder's settings (plugin setting and global style), post (block, page, and template) will isolated until you published it.
+Any change you made to Oxygen Builder's settings (plugin setting and global style), post (all oxygen releated metapost) will isolated until you published it.

 ### Further Reading